Wood lexicon Wood species

 Siberian larch

-[Larch]; [Larix sibirica]; Trade names: Siberian larch(EN), alerce siberiano(ES)
+[Larch]; [Larix sibirica]; trade names: Siberian larch(EN), alerce siberiano(ES)

 Larch wood surface